GiulioVidotto/Influence_of_miRs_in_regulating_the_response_of_endothelial_cells_to_different_flow_environments/README.md

     ```bash
     git clone https://github.com/GiulioVidotto/Influence_of_miRs_in_regulating_the_response_of_endothelial_cells_to_different_flow_environments.git
     ```
+2. Download the data:
+    This project depends on public available data and data obtained from lab experiments.
+    2.1 Download the data obtained in the lab:
+    > **⚠️ Note:** The lab data associated with this study will be released alongside the research paper.
-2. Download the public data:
+    2.2 Download the public data:
     ```bash
     bash download_public_data.sh
     ```